sathsaranigithub/Coco-Guard/README.md

 The app predicts the demand for coconuts in a specific region and month.
 This feature is powered by a trained machine learning model, enabling users to make informed decisions for export and local market strategies.

 #### Description:
-The accuracy level of the coconut demand forecasting model is displayed in the screenshot below.
-This metric helps evaluate the model's ability to predict the coconut demand based on the provided input parameters.
+The accuracy level of the coconut demand forecasting model is displayed in the screenshot below.R² Score: 0.999 This is an excellent result.
+An R² score close to 1 indicates that the model is explaining almost all of the variance in the data.
+A score of 0.999 means that the model's predictions are extremely close to the actual values, suggesting very high accuracy.
 ![Screenshot 2024-11-29 200323](https://github.com/user-attachments/assets/e17cf472-8f49-42aa-9afc-32d02912d9ca)

 ### 3. Coconut Yield Prediction